CyberShadow/RABCDAsm/README.md

 * Metadata is currently ignored.
 I haven't noticed any metadata blocks in any SWF files I've disassembled.

-* Private namespaces are currently represented by an automatically-assigned integer.
-This causes problems when comparing disassemblies from two versions of a file, since those numbers are prone to change when classes are added or removed.

 * Floating point numbers may not be disassembled with adequate precision.